-Alitap Falls is a seven-tiered waterfalls in Barangay Alitap, a remote village of Mauban.
+The seven-tiered Alitap Falls is located in Barangay Alitap, a remote village of Mauban.
 Going here is not as easy as going to Dahoyhoy or Hagdan-hagdan falls as it involves boat ride, motorbike or habal-habal ride, and river trekking which becomes dangerous or impossible after the rain.

 The rare images of Alitap Falls online are beckoning.
 Sad to say though, we weren’t able to reach even the first falls during our visit due to high water and strong stream current brought by rain.
 If in any consolation, we found Ligaw Falls, a small cascades from the spring at the upper slopes of the village accessible by smaller trails from the river.

 One of the remarkable experiences of going to Alitap Falls is the fifteen minute habal-habal ride to the jump-off, passing small streets, narrow bridges, rice fields and human trails.
 Prepare to be amazed with the ride and with the skill of your driver.